 Fixed Income investing

 Fixed income means an income that is recurring over time. ‘’Fixed’’ refers to a pre-set periodic payment and ‘’income’’ means revenue.
-The concept is simple; lend your money to a business or government in return for periodic interest payments.
+The concept behind fixed income securities is simple; lend your money to a business or government in return for periodic interest payments.
+A good example would be money market instruments such as federal agency notes and treasury bills.

 Money has a price because a dollar today could be used to finance many projects that could grow tomorrow.
 Tomorrow, your $1 dollar invested could be $2 dollars if that project grows so if you lend your money, you would like to be paid for its use.